There are A LOT of snakes in California!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 28 types of snakes in California!
+28 types of snakes in California!

 #1.
 Western Diamond-backed Rattlesnake

 - Adults typically grow to about 4 feet in length.